AlgoGraph/Queuing-theory/README.md

 ## Tasks
 - AE:
    - the error bug in handleM...
+(Done)
-   - DD1K crash the app
+   - DD1K crash the app ??
+(Done)
+   - the rounding of the numbers before showing them in the ui
 - AM:
     - Redo stuff you have deleted by mistake
     - reorganize testcases in describe